128technology/docs/docs/config_wan_assurance.md

 ---
-title: Enable Cloud Telemetry
-sidebar_label: Enable Cloud Telemetry
+title: ZTP Onboarding to a Conductor
+sidebar_label: ZTP Onboarding to a Conductor
 ---

+**This document explains the process of using ZTP to onboard routers and enable WAN Assurance Telemetry for conductor-managed deployments.**

 SSR software can run on Juniper branded appliances, whitebox hardware (certified or self-evaluated), or virtual environments.
-However, for software versions prior to SSR Version 6.0 router adoption relies on an on-premise conductor to assist in the onboarding. **This document explains the process of enabling WAN Assurance Telemetry and ZTP for conductor-managed deployments.** This procedure assumes you do not already have an account, organization, or sites configured on the Mist portal.
+However, for software versions prior to SSR Version 6.0 router adoption relies on an on-premise conductor to assist in the onboarding.
+This procedure assumes you do not already have an account, organization, or sites configured on the Mist portal.
 These items are required for SSR/Mist WAN Assurance.

 :::note
 Conductor-managed WAN Assurance may be run on SSR deployments using software releases 5.4.4 and above.
 6.x introduces the availability of SSR integration to a Mist Managed environment.